 In addition to classroom study, students spend two semesters in field experiences to help you prepare for the workplace and begin networking with other professionals.
 This also serves as an experience base for graduate school.
+This is a hybrid major with class one night a week on campus for two semesters and the rest of the major coursework taught online.
 Friends University also has a very active psychology club on campus.

-A psychology degree offers three areas of emphasis; these areas allow flexibility so students may focus on a special area of interest within the psychology degree.
+A psychology degree offers three areas of emphasis – Pre-Graduate Studies, Pre-Professional Studies and Industrial Psychology.
+These areas allow flexibility so students may focus on a special area of interest within the psychology degree.

 - Prepares students for general careers working with people and for graduate training